Zelzal-3: Technical specifications

-Zelzal 3 has a length of 9.6 meters and a diameter of 616 mm.
+Zelzal-3 has a length of 9.6 meters and a diameter of 616 mm.
 The weight of this missile is 3870 kg, of which 900 kg is the warhead and 1980 kg is the fuel.
 The error rate of this missile has been reported below 5%.
 This rocket has the power to have a maximum range of 200 kilometers.
 These rockets can be launched from mobile and fixed launchers and are installed on triple and single launchers.

 The appearance of this rocket includes a cylindrical body, four trapezoidal wings at the end of the body and rotating rocket engines in front of the nose section.
 The nose of this missile, unlike its two previous generations, is a simple cone.
 In the third generation, while the length and diameter of the rocket has increased, its mass has also increased.
 The use of this missile has been considered to attack wide targets such as airport runways.

 Zelzal-3B variant

-Stages of firing Zelzal 3 rocket in the Great Prophet 6.

 For the Zelzal 3 rocket, two initial models and an unreleased version have been reported.
 The two examples introduced in this generation have two different approaches, one with a 50% increase in warhead mass to achieve greater destructive power (with a slight reduction in range) and the other with an increase in range.
 In version B, the length of the missile is 9 meters and its width is 616 mm.
 The range of this missile has increased to 250 km and its weight is 3,600 kg.